Selected Books by Karl Zinsmeister

 National renewal is hard, but My West Wing helps sketch a course to a more thriving America.

-Drawing from his years as a U.S. President’s chief domestic policy adviser, Karl's latest book provides a brisk portrayal of work in the West Wing, and pungent lessons for the current Administration.
+Drawing from his years as a U.S. President’s chief domestic policy adviser, My West Wing provides a brisk portrayal of work in the West Wing, and pungent lessons for subsequent Administrations.

 The story is told in three quite different, intertwined styles: